About The AGES Society

 Scientific meetings have long been the foundation of the AGES society success.
 Our annual scientific meetings showcase international experts and are a forum for excellence and exchange of ideas.
 The national faculty represents all areas of surgical care in our profession and frequently invites colleagues from associated specialty areas to present, engage and educate the membership.

-The Society recognises the imperative to practice and promote evidence-based surgery and in keeping with this mantra, the AGES Society clinical research grants program was established in 2003 with our industry partners.
-Since that time, more than 65 separate studies have been funded or part funded with close to $1,000,000 granted to AGES members.
+The Society recognises the imperative to practice and promotes evidence-based surgery and in keeping with this mantra, the AGES Society clinical research grants program was established in 2003 with our industry partners.
+Since that time, more than 65 separate studies have been funded or partially funded with close to $1,000,000 granted to AGES members.

 The funding of trainee projects and reviews through to large-scale randomised trials has cemented this pillar of the AGES Society as a bastion for the promotion of evidence and the inclusive nature of the program.